Agnes Cotton: The Pastures

-In 1865 Cotton opened a children's home with an attached laundry for girls.
+In 1865, Cotton opened a children's home with an attached laundry for girls.
 This was expanded when she moved to The Cedars, a home once operated as an orphanage/school by the Methodist preacher Mary Bosanquet.
-She renamed the house 'The Pastures.'
+She renamed the house 'The Pastures'.

-In about 1880 Cotton paid for an expansion of the existing building.
+In about 1880, Cotton paid for an expansion of the existing building.
 The site in Leytonstone now included a chapel, industrial laundry, school and was known as the 'Home of the Good Shepherd' to differentiate it from 'The Pastures,' which was the former base.
 Previously Cotton's good works had been funded by herself, her family, and well wishers; in the 1880s the home attracted funding from the state.
 It was registered under the Criminal Law Amendment Act, although it was not a home for delinquent girls but a place of training in laundry work for girls who had been involved in prostitution.

-Rumors about harsh treatment inside of The Pastures began to spread in 1894.
-Rumors varied from stories about the girls being unsupervised, to abused, to stories about Cotton being too old for the job.
+Rumours about harsh treatment inside of The Pastures began to spread in 1894.
+Rumours varied from stories about the girls being unsupervised, to abused, to stories about Cotton being too old for the job.
 The Home Office was called into investigate after Reverend A. Drew, a chairman of the London School Board, demanded an inquiry.
-Inspector William Inglis concluded that the rumors were false, and exonerated Cotton.
-Despise her exoneration, the London School Board cut ties with Cotton in 1895.
+Inspector William Inglis concluded that the rumours were false, and exonerated Cotton.
+Despite her exoneration, the London School Board cut ties with Cotton in 1895.

 Death and legacy

-Cotton died in Leytonstone on 20 May 1899 at The Pastures, and was buried with her family in St. John's Churchyard on 24 May.
+Cotton died in Leytonstone on 20 May 1899 at The Pastures, and was buried with her family in St John's churchyard on 24 May.
 Cotton left monies for women who had assisted her, including Elizabeth Amelia Bragg, and her ward, Mary Agnes Hope.

-Cotton's home continued to operate until the Second World War under the management of the Community of St. John Baptist, Clewer.
+Cotton's home continued to operate until the Second World War under the management of the Community of St John Baptist, Clewer.
 In 1940 the home was evacuated to Northampton, and after the war it was never reopened.